One-com/gone/jconf/README.md

 # gone jconf

-Modular JSON config parsing allowing // comments
+Modular JSON config parsing allowing // comments and full serialization of the entire resulting data hierarchy to JSON.

+Package jconf allows you to avoid having you main configuration data structure know about every individual code modules internal configuration structures in order to serialize the entire configuration.
+Instead you can localize module config data structures with the code which them.

 ## Example